content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/Core Java 8+/5-java-JDBC/4-java-jdbc-database-connections.md

 ## 1.1 Import JDBC Packages

 -   The **Import** statements tell the Java compiler where to find the classes you reference in your code and are placed at the very beginning of your source code.
--   To use the standard JDBC package, which allows you to select, insert, update, and delete data in SQL tables, add the following *imports* to your source code −
+-   To use the standard JDBC package, which allows you to select, insert, update, and delete data in SQL tables, add the following *imports* to your source code.

 ```java
 import java.sql.* ; // for standard JDBC programs